Tjstretchalot/LoansBot-Site/README.txt

       Response Code: 200 OK
       Response Json Object:
+        Let <thread> be the thread which the $loan command is in.
         Let <lender_name> be a username of a lender, such as "reddituser123".
         Let <borrower_name> be a username of a borrower, such as "reddituser123".
         Let <new_lender_name> be a new username of a lender, such as "reddituser123".
 Only included if there was a modification to some part of the loan.